EffiSciencesResearch/hackathon42/README.md

 ## Rules of the game

+There are two types of prizes: leaderboard maximization awards, and jury awards.

+### Leaderboard Maximization prize

 The total score is the sum of the accuracy achieved in the target sets of each data set.
-If participants do not submit data, they have a default score of 55% for each dataset.
+If participants do not submit data, they have a default score of 80% for each dataset.
 So submitting a dataset is taking a risk.
 It is better to submit nothing than to submit something bad.

+Participants must be able to explain their approach in order to win the award (Prologin style).
+But any strategy is allowed if it maximizes the ranking.

+### Jury prize

-Participants will have to show their code to the jury and are free to ask the jury if they want to pitch a good idea.
+For the jury prizes, participants will have to show their code to the jury and are free to ask the jury if they want to pitch a good idea.
 Even if they don't have a good score on the leaderboard, the jury will take these elements into consideration.

 Evaluation criteria:
 - We make the people who are in the top 20 of the leaderboard